Fred McGriff: Draft and minor leagues (1981–1985)

 McGriff signed with the New York Yankees after being selected in the 9th round of the 1981 amateur draft.
 He received a $20,000 signing bonus.
 In 1982, the Yankees dealt McGriff, Dave Collins and Mike Morgan to the Toronto Blue Jays for Dale Murray and Tom Dodd.
 The trade is now considered one of the most one-sided deals in baseball history; in 2006, Rob Neyer wrote that the trade looked particularly lopsided because it was one of the few instances that a player of McGriff's stature was traded before getting to the majors.

 At the time, the trade appeared to make some sense from the Yankees' perspective, since McGriff was blocked from first base by Don Mattingly.
 Nonetheless, the Yankees didn't get nearly enough in return.
 Murray won only three games in three years with the Yankees, and was out of baseball by 1986.
 Dodd was released at the end of the season, and apart from a month with the Baltimore Orioles in 1986 spent the remainder of his career in the minors.
 Before McGriff became a regular major leaguer, baseball great Ted Williams took note of his power at a batting practice session during spring training.
 Williams was drawn to McGriff when he heard the sound of the ball leaving McGriff's bat.

+To improve his skills, McGriff also played for three seasons in the Baseball Winter League of the Dominican Republic for the teams Azucareros del Este (today Toros del Este), Leones del Escogido and Caimanes del Sur (defunct franchise), between 1984 and 1987.
+He won a Golden Glove in that league during the 1986-87 season and went to the league's postseason in the 1984-85 campaign.